LyalinDotCom/Genkit-Ollama-VisionSample/README.md

 # Vision Text Extractor - Genkit + Ollama + Next.js

-A modern web application for extracting text from images using Google Genkit and Ollama vision models.
+A modern web application for extracting text from images using Google Genkit and vision models served by Ollama.
 This sample demonstrates how to build production-ready AI applications with local language models, optimized for developer laptops.

 ![Vision Text Extractor Screenshot](./public/screenshot.png)

 ## Features

 - 🖼️ **Multiple Input Methods**: Upload images via drag-and-drop, file selection, URL, or paste from clipboard
-- 🤖 **Multiple Vision Models**: Support for Gemma 3 (4B, 12B, 27B), LLaVA, and other Ollama vision models
+- 🤖 **Multiple Vision Models**: Support for Gemma 3 (4B, 12B, 27B), LLaVA, and other vision models available through Ollama
 - 🎨 **Modern UI**: Compact layout with side-by-side input/output, dark mode support
 - ⚡ **Real-time Streaming**: See results as they're generated with live updates
 - 🔧 **Customizable Prompts**: Pre-built templates for common use cases and custom prompt support